Porges/ways-to-play/src/games/three-mens-morris/index.md

 Crane, but I haven’t been able to view this work.{%endfn%} It has also been published as ‘[Tri-Pin](https://boardgamegeek.com/boardgame/111169/tri-pin)’ (Louis Marx & Co.).

-See @HeimannLoop for analysis of the game.
+See @HeimannLoop for an analysis of the game.

 ### X-ceter-O